 This major (formerly called broadcasting) allows students flexibility to tailor a program based on production of audio and/or visual messages using various electronic media.
-It meets the needs of students preparing for a career integrating many elements: research, planning, writing and other aspects of preproduction; studio and field experience in technical production; postproduction activities, such as editing; and media management areas.
-Compare this major with communication studies, journalism, and public communication.
+It meets the needs of students preparing for a career integrating many elements: research, planning, writing and other aspects of preproduction; studio and field experience in technical production; post-production activities, such as editing; and media management areas.
+Compare this major with communication studies, journalism, and public relations and advertising.

-This is the only program in broadcasting and production at any SUNY school that is affiliated with the Accrediting Council for Education in Journalism and Mass Communication.
-Only four other undergraduate programs in New York State are accredited.
+This is the only program in broadcasting and production at any SUNY school that is affiliated with the Accrediting Council on Education in Journalism and Mass Communications.
+Only a handful of other undergraduate programs in New York State are accredited.

-Career Opportunities: Students in media production prepare for careers in radio or audio production, television or video production, Web design, music production, media sales and management, related technical areas, and other fields that require a liberal arts education enhanced with production skills.
-Specific job titles associated with this major include writer, producer, director, videographer, editor, web designer, and production manager.
+Students in media production prepare for careers in radio or audio production, television or video production, Web design, music production, media sales and management, related technical areas, and other fields that require a liberal arts education enhanced with production skills.
+Specific job titles associated with this major include writer, producer, director, videographer, editor, Web designer, and production manager.

 The profile of a successful media production graduate is a person with strong skills in using computers, cameras, and other technical equipment, writing and speaking proficiency, keen ethical insight, analytical and creative competence, and management abilities.